Best Sleeping bags for kids

 Child in sleeping bag and hat

-Kids and toddlers lose heat quicker than adults due to high surface area and low body mass, so keeping kids warm.
-It’s important to choose sleeping bags designed for your child’s size, rather than opting for an adult bag.
+It’s important to choose sleeping bags designed for your child’s size, rather than just having them use your old adult bag.

 Best Sleeping Bag for Kids